 Aïda Ballmann, Canarian actress of German descent, speaks Spanish, German and English, the result of international and multidisciplinary training in the world of acting, circus and arts.

-As the daughter of the renown painter Kitabo, Aïda Ballmann and her three sisters grew up surrounded by nature on the colourful and magical island El Hierro, one of the seven Canary Islands.
-This enchanting environment, the music, reading, writing, clowns, the circus and above all, her imagination, filled the first years of her life.
+Daughter of the painter Kitabo, Aïda Ballmann grew up, together with her three sisters, surrounded by nature, on the “magical” island of El Hierro (Canary Islands).
+This environment, music, reading, writing, painting, clowning, circus and, above all, her imagination, filled the first years of her life.

 After a childhood inmersed in culture and traveling around the world, she studied acting (Stanislavski and Meisner techniques) in Gijón, Seville, Barcelona, Madrid and Germany.